Everything You Should Know Before Buying a Home Security System

 Depending on your home specifications, an air source heat pump will cost between £6,000 and £10,000.
 Air source heat pumps are the more cost effective solution to install in your home compared to a ground source heat pump.
 Once you have your new air source heat pump installed there are many renewable heat incentives available.
-The Renewable Heat Incentive (RHI) is a government financial scheme.
-The RHI scheme is in place to promote renewable heat, helping the UK to achieve its renewable energy targets.
+The boiler upgrade scheme (BUS) is a government financial scheme.
+These grants can help property owners overcome the upfront cost of low carbon heating technologies with a £5,000 grant available.

 An air to air heat pump takes the warmth from the outside air which it then uses in warm air vent heating systems.
 Air to air heat pumps cannot be used to heat the water in your home.

 Installing a ground source heat pump will cost between £9,500 and £18,500.
 A ground source heat pump will offer homeowners savings up to 50% off their heating bills in comparison with other heat systems.
 The indoor elements of the ground source heat pumps will last for 25 years, whereas the in ground loops can last hundreds of years.

 A vertical ground source heat pump involves drilling a hole of up to 100 metres in depth to the ground outside your home.
 To achieve electricity at a rate of 8kW, you may need to allow your installer to drill three of these boreholes.